curlsli/webpack-book/docs/en/styling/01_loading.md

 Loaders are transformations that are applied to source files, and return the new source and can be chained together like a pipe in Unix.
 They evaluated from right to left.
 This means that `loaders: ["style-loader", "css-loader"]` can be read as `styleLoader(cssLoader(input))`.

-T> If you want to disable *css-loader* `url` parsing set `url: false`.
+> If you want to disable *css-loader* `url` parsing set `url: false`.
 The same idea applies to `@import`.
 To disable parsing imports you can set `import: false` through the loader options.

-T> In case you don't need HMR capability, support for old Internet Explorer, and source maps, consider using [micro-style-loader](https://www.npmjs.com/package/micro-style-loader) instead of *style-loader*.
+> In case you don't need HMR capability, support for old Internet Explorer, and source maps, consider using [micro-style-loader](https://www.npmjs.com/package/micro-style-loader) instead of *style-loader*.

 ## Setting Up the Initial CSS